pawel-zielinski/recipe-app-api/README.md

   to exclude some of the automated scripts and tools that are created by Django so it does not fail on the linting when you run that.

-## Test-driven Development - simple example
+## Test-driven Development - Simple Example

 ### Unit Test